katokohaku/inspectDF/README.md

 #>  $ count     : num  11 11 11 11 10 10 12 12 13 13
 ```

+It is noisy when especially `inspect()` a lot of rules or calling in other function.
 Therefore, this must be done invisibly.

 #### Use case